 One of the values of a good education is the ability to see

-through false and unfounded claims and outright deceptions.
-By this
+through false claims, unfounded assertions and outright deceptions.

-have college degrees are still suckers for the snake-oil and
+who have college degrees are still suckers for snake-oil and

 - Perceptiveness.
 The more you learn, the more perceptive